How to stop a small enemy from harming your production

 Did you know that dust and micro-particles are accountable for high costs in global industries and health care*?
-During production of everyday products like glass, paper, packaging board or printed materials, dust accounts for:
+During the production of everyday products like glass, paper, packaging board or printed materials, dust results in:

-Paper, for instance, which contains lots of fibres, discharges a great deal of dust and trim during transformation to final product.
+For instance, paper contains lots of fibers and discharges a great deal of dust and trim during transformation to final product.
 Meanwhile, static electricity generated by movement of the substrate attracts these particles like a magnet.
 (Read more on the effects of dust in paper production.)

 As a result, dust and particles cling to the final product.
-And this leads to the aforementioned problems, like poor printing quality, complaining customers and health problems.
+And this leads to the problems mentioned earlier, like poor printing quality, complaining customers, and health problems.

 Companies that are aware of dust issues use detection and quality control systems.
 This enables them to remove inferior products, an effective way to prevent quality complaints.

 It is clear that detection and inspection alone won’t solve dust problems.
-Nor is only removing dust that already clings to the surface of your product in final stages of production.
+Nor is only removing the dust that already clings to the surface of your product in the final stages of production.

-But of course, we didn’t write this article to get you nightmares about giant dust particles attacking you and then leave you in despair.
+But of course, this article is not meant to give you nightmares about giant dust particles attacking you and then leaving you in despair.
 Effective solutions are available.
-First of all, let’s discuss what the right solution has to do and what it definitely must not.
+Let’s first discuss what the right solution is and what is definitely not.